 The Graduate School of the University of Mississippi has master's, specialist, and doctoral degree programs.
 The general learning outcomes of these degrees are summarized as follows.
 A student who completes a master's degree should - demonstrate a mastery of a body of knowledge in the discipline; the level of the material and/or the extent of mastery must be above that for the baccalaureate degree; - successfully use the basic methodologies of the discipline; - retrieve, evaluate, and utilize information relevant to the discipline; - communicate, both orally and in writing, in a manner and level of proficiency that is standard for the discipline; - (for thesis master's) conduct research or produce creative work; - (for non-thesis master's) function as a professional in the discipline.
 A student who completes a specialist degree should be able to demonstrate the above competencies and should - master a body of knowledge beyond that for a master's degree; - function as a professional in the discipline.
-A student who completes a volume of a professional in the discipline.
-A student who completes a professional in the discipline.
 A student who completes a doctoral degree should - demonstrate broad and advanced knowledge within the discipline; - successfully use a range of methodologies of the discipline; - independently perform original research; - communicate effectively; - function as a professional in the discipline.